-Overarching Need - To improve students' achievement in English Language Arts.
+Overarching Need - To improve students' achievement in English language Arts.

-Root Causes to be Addressed Insufficient early literacy instruction
+Root Causes to be Addressed Insufficient early literacy instruction due to lack of pedagogical skills.

 This is a root cause and not a Yes

 contributing cause or symptom

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs Title I - Part A - Improving Academic Achievement of Disadvantaged